opensearch-project/documentation-website/_dashboards/im-dashboards/notifications.md

 ![Default notification settings]({{site.url}}{{site.baseurl}}/images/admin-ui-index/notifications.png)

-If you don't have permissions to view notification settings, you will not be able to view the default settings.
+If you don't have permission to view notification settings, you will not be able to view the default settings.
 {: .note}

 ## Configuring notification settings for an individual operation